bilhasry-deriv/mcp-web-a11y/README.md

    - Verify the selector exists on the page
    - Wait for dynamic content to load
    - Check the page source for the correct selector

+4. **Color Simulation Issues**
+   - Ensure the page's colors are specified in a supported format (RGB, RGBA, or HEX)
+   - Check if the page uses dynamic color changes (may require additional wait time)
+   - Verify the screenshot output directory exists and is writable

 ## Contributing